-Despite centuries of detailed Islamic jurisprudence on zakat, most Muslims still struggle to calculate their obligation accurately.
-Existing tools were either oversimplified, lacked scholarly verification, or didn't cover modern asset types.
+Despite centuries of detailed Islamic jurisprudence on zakat, many Muslims still struggle to accurately calculate the amount due.
+The tools available today remain either overly simplified, lacking scholarly validation, or unable to cover modern types of assets.

 So we built what we wished existed: a calculator that combines scholarly rigor with genuine usability.

-Start Calculating →"My aim is to share my expertise in Islamic jurisprudence so that everyone can calculate their Zakat with the certainty that they are adhering to our principles."— The Founder
+Start Calculating →"My goal is to leverage my expertise in jurisprudence to serve everyone, enabling each person to calculate their zakat with confidence while ensuring faithful adherence to our principles."— The Founder

-Graduated from one of the most prestigious centres of Islamic learning in the world.
+Graduated from one of the most prominent centres of Islamic learning in the world.

 Bachelor's in Jurisprudence.
 Advanced Diploma in Legislative Law & Judicial Policy.